Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Discussion

-Nevertheless, we notice several opportunities to address these requirements given recent technology advances for GenAI safeguards.
-First, while not perfect, AI detectors could improve their reliability in academic contexts by fine-tuning on expert feedback provided during assessment~\cite{dugan-aaai23}.
-Second, distortion-free model watermarking, which actively embeds a robust signal invisible to human into its generated content for verification~\cite{kuditipudi2023robust}, can be leveraged to ensure compliance of using licensed models even off-campus.
-Furthermore, differentially private AI model alignment~\cite{shen-arxiv23,wu2023privately} can be applied during model training to ensure privacy and security-by-design along with other academic values tailored to university needs.
-An improved alignment strategy potentially offers students and educators an efficient and hands-free way to mitigate the privacy and security risks.
+\textbf{Tailoring technical safeguards to academic contexts.} Most institutions still rely on traditional IT infrastructure (e.g., account authorization and access control to disable GenAI features), which they have deployed for conventional educational technologies such as LMS, to primarily mitigate risks about data access and breaches.
+However, this approach does not adequately address the evolving threat landscape posed by GenAI and enforce compliance off-campus (\S~\ref{ss:rq2}), as GenAI systems synthesize data, introducing uncertainties and new or amplified privacy risks such as identification and physiognomy-related harms~\cite{lee-chi24}.
+As such, monitoring GenAI outputs becomes a new lever to govern GenAI risks.
+However, universities are also not confident in the reliability of novel safeguards such as AI detectors that ease the efforts of output monitoring.
+Furthermore, \S~\ref{ss:rq3-2} discusses the specific requirements of the universities to align GenAI models with academic values and expect privacy-by-design~\cite{gurses-cpdp11} for these models, which currently falls short in GenAI development.
+We notice several opportunities to address these requirements given recent technology advances for GenAI safeguards.
+First, while not perfect, AI detectors could improve their reliability in academic contexts by fine-tuning on expert feedback provided during assessment to improve decision-making with human in the loop~\cite{dugan-aaai23}.
+Second, model watermarking, which actively embeds a robust signal invisible to humans into its generated content for verification~\cite{kuditipudi2023robust}, can be leveraged to ensure compliant use of licensed models even off-campus.
+Third, differentially private AI model alignment~\cite{shen-arxiv23,wu2023privately} can be applied during model training to ensure privacy and security-by-design along with other academic values tailored to university needs.
+Improved alignment strategies potentially offer users an efficient way to mitigate risks.
+Recent commercial approaches such as Google's SynthID~\cite{dathathri2024scalable} and VaultGemma~\cite{sinha2025vaultgemma} shed light on the practicality of these directions.

 \textbf{Reducing infrastructure disparities through strategic partnerships for integrating GenAI safeguards.} Developing and implementing effective GenAI safeguards often requires significant technical and human resources, which many smaller institutions may lack~\cite{Wang_Dang_Wu_Mac_2024}.
-Nevertheless, we observe good examples of universities and regulators encouraging partnerships in their policy creation, e.g., McGill University’s adoption of Canada’s FASTER framework illustrates the value of national policy alignment (\S~\ref{ss:rq3}).
+Nevertheless, we observe good examples of universities and regulators encouraging partnerships in their policy creation, e.g., McGill University's adoption of Canada's FASTER framework illustrates the value of national policy alignment (\S~\ref{ss:rq3-1}).